 Take a quick glance at any CPU and you’ll probably see it’s got a heck of a lot of pins (if it’s AMD) or tiny little contact points (if it’s Intel) on the bottom.
 These are what slot into your motherboard’s CPU socket, so you’ll need to buy one that fits correctly.
 If you try and stuff one into the wrong kind of motherboard socket, all you’re going to end up with is a load of bent pins and some very broken components.

-Previous Intel generations used the LGA 1151 socket, which you might need to look out for if you’re cutting costs by opting for one of their older 8th / 9th Gen Coffee Lake CPUs, but here we’re going to focus on the current hardware generation.
-Speaking of which, here are all the Comet Lake CPUs you can currently buy that fit the LGA 1200 socket.
+Previous Intel generations used the LGA 1151 socket, which you might need to look out for if you’re cutting costs by opting for one of their older 8th / 9th Gen Coffee Lake CPUs, but here we’re going to focus on the most recent hardware.
+Speaking of which, here are all the Intel 12th Gen chips that will slot into the LGA 1700 socket:

 |Core i3||Core i5||Core i7||Core i9|